OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Or menu can be copied from the root of FSD boot disk - in qssetup.cmd

-      copy /boot menu.ini 1:\menu.ini
+      copy /boot menu.ini b:\menu.ini

-   This allow to make an easy changes in menu without editing archive.
+   This allow to make an easy changes in menu without editing of QSINIT.LDI archive.

    4.2 Switching to simple "boot manager" mode.
   ----------------------------------------------